daulvec/VtMB---Fashionista/ListCreation.md

 ## Setting Up Mod Organizer

-- Mod Organizer need to be installed as the Portable Version.
+- Mod Organizer needs to be installed as the Portable Version.
-- The Plugin for the game is here:  `\ModOrganizerFolder\plugins\basic_games\game\game_vampirebloodlines.py`
+- The plugin for the game is here:  `\ModOrganizerFolder\plugins\basic_games\game\game_vampirebloodlines.py`
 - The  `GameDataPath = "vampire" `  is the path that it defaults to for installing mods, you probably want to update it to `Unoffical_Patch`

 ### Stock Game Folder vs Root Builder